creativity-ai/creativity-ai.github.io/index.md

 ### Call for Papers

-We invite participants to submit 2-page papers in the NeurIPS camera-ready format (with author names visible) at our submission portal by 11:59pm **August 29**, AoE.
+We invite participants to submit 2-page papers in the NeurIPS camera-ready format (with author names visible) at our submission portal by 11:59pm **October 2**, AoE.
 References and any supplementary materials provided do not count as part of the 2-page limit.
 However, it will be at the reviewers’ discretion to read the supplementary materials.

 We invite both technical contributions related to building tools aligned with the values and needs of creative professionals, as well as perspectives on broader issues in the field.
-See the workshop description above for a (non-exhaustive) list of topics.
+Here is a non-exhaustive list of topics:

+- Design of interactive, human-in-the-loop generative AI systems
+- Detection of plagiarism and copying in image and text generation
+- Tools to protect content creators from unwanted training
+- Representational biases in training data and their effects
+- Detection of AI-generated content and methods of evading detection
+- Benchmarking "creativity" in generative AI systems
+- Theories of data governance, provenance, and leverage
+- Proposals for data licensing for AI training, especially for creative applications
+- Surveys of attitudes and practices of creative professionals regarding generative AI
+- Discussion of generative AI from legal, ethical, economic, or other perspectives

 At least one author of each accepted paper must register for and attend the workshop.
 Submissions cannot have previously appeared in conferences or journals, including the main NeurIPS conference.
 Accepted papers will appear on the workshop website, but the workshop will not have official proceedings.